Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 Out[4]: {'characters': 39, 'sentences': 1, 'words': 7}
 ```

 This looks like it worded...wait!
 Does that say we only got 7 words??
 We know that we're supposed to have 8.
 What happened??
 Fixing these problems, either when out programs don't work and we're trying to make them functional, or ones that work but aren't giving us the expected output, is a process called **debugging**.
 Debugging can be very time consuming and frustrating, often because it's a super small error in your logic that is causing the problem.
 I find one good approach to debugging is isolating where the problem is occurring and then stepping through the logic from that point.
-Being consious about what you think the state of your program should be at each stage of execution and then verifying that.
+Being conscious about what you think the state of your program should be at each stage of execution and then verifying that.
 Let's step through that now for the for loop above, keeping track of what the character we're on and counts in `counts_dict` are.

 | Character  | sentences |  words  | characters |
 | ---------- |:---------:|:-------:|:----------:|